Coloring Drawings of Graphs

 \begin{lemma}[cf. \cite{fan}, Proposition 1.2] Let $G$ be a graph, and let $H \subseteq G$ be a subgraph.
 If $H$ is $\mathbb{Z}_3$-connected, then $G$ is $3$-flowable if and only if $G/V(H)$ is $3$-flowable. \end{lemma}

 \begin{lemma}[cf. \cite{flows}, Lemma 4.1.3] Let $G$ be a bridgeless graph.
-Assume that $G$ is not $3$-flowable and has an (inclusion-wise) minimal edge-cut $S$ of size at most $3$.
+Assume that $G$ is not $3$-flowable and has an (inclusion-wise) minimal edge\noldV-cut $S$ of size at most $3$.
 Let $X_1, X_2$ be the components of $G-S$.
 Then either $G/X_1$ or $G/X_2$ is not $3$-flowable. \end{lemma}

 \begin{theorem} Let $G$ be a counterexample to Conjecture~\ref{main} such that the claim of Conjecture~\ref{main} is satisfied for all graphs $G'$ with $|V(G')|<|V(G)|$ or $|V(G')|=|V(G)|$ and $|E(G')|<|E(G)|$.
-Then \begin{itemize} \item $G$ is vertex-$3$-critical, \item $G$ contains no $\mathbb{Z}_3$-connected subgraph except $K_1$ and (thus) is a simple graph, \item $G$ is $3$-edge-connected and every $3$-edge-cut consists of the edges incident to a cubic vertex, \item $G$ has a vertex of degree at least $4$ and has a $K_{3,3}$-minor. \end{itemize} \end{theorem}
+Then \begin{itemize} \item $G$ is vertex-$3$-critical, \item $G$ contains no $\mathbb{Z}_3$-connected subgraph except $K_1$ and (thus) is a simple graph, \item $G$ is $3$-edge-connected and every $3$-edge-cut consists of the edges incident to a cubic vertex, \item $G$ has a vertex of degree at least $4$ and \oldV{has }a $K_{3,3}$-minor. \end{itemize} \end{theorem}